 We may deny your request to inspect and copy in certain limited circumstances.
 If you are denied access to the medical information, you may request that the denial be reviewed by another licensed healthcare professional, who will be chosen by MHCC to review your request and the denial.
 MHCC will comply with the outcome of this review.

-You have the right to request an "accounting of disclosures," which is a list of the disclosures we made of medical information about you.
-To request this accounting of disclosures, you must submit your request in writing to the Health Information Management department.
+You have the right to request an accounting of disclosures, which is a list of the disclosures we made of medical information about you.
+To request this accounting of disclosures, you must submit your request in writing to the health information management department.
 Your request must state a time period that may not be longer than six (6) years and may not include dates before April 14, 2003.
-The 1st accounting you request within a 12-month period will not include a cost for providing the list.
+The first accounting you request within a 12-month period will not include a cost for providing the list.
 For additional accountings, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

 You have the right to a copy of this notice and may ask us to give you a copy at any time.
 This notice will be available at the admissions desk of the hospital and reception area of MHCC facilities.

 Right to request restrictions